PrafulSathawara/Voice_Recognition_And_Face_Recognition_System/README.md

 8) Specify the image path according to your system.
 (In my system I have stored all the images: "C:/Users/Pritul/Pictures/Camera Roll/")

-9) Plug your Microphone into your computer.
+9) Plug the Microphone into your computer.

 10) Choose Kernal from the Menu option in Jupyter Notebook > Select Restart & RunAll option.